It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 Rok Rose Reluctantly

-And then descended back to the wet clover, after failing to stay up on almost 60m (200 feet) of damp 20 pound Dacron line.
+... and then descended back to the wet clover, after failing to stay up on almost 60 meters (200 feet) of damp 20-pound Dacron line.
 It was worth a try since this kite will stay up on almost nothing.
-Only trouble was, there was slightly less than 'almost nothing' by the time we had walked up to the vacant block!
+The only trouble was, there was slightly less than "almost nothing" by the time we had walked up to the vacant block!

 Palm fronds, normally a good indicator of wind speeds under 5 kph, were barely moving.
-Not a good sign at all.
+This wasn't a good sign at all.
 And it seems that light conditions in the very late afternoon usually just get lighter still.
-'Glassing off' as some call it, which is probably a reference to the appearance of water in nil wind.
-One giant mirror!
+Some call it "glassing off," which is probably a reference to the appearance of water in nil wind—one giant mirror!

 Initially, I had launched on shorter lengths, only to find the line getting shorter and shorter as I took the necessary action to keep the kite flying.
-Sometime launching directly off a clump of clover and at other times getting Aren to point the nose up just prior to launching.
+Sometimes, I would launch directly off a clump of clover and at other times Aren would point the nose up just prior to launching.
 When left to its own devices, the kite would rock rapidly as one side then the other would stop flying in the insufficient airflow.
-All the while, losing height.
+All the while, the kite was losing height.

 Anyway, I had a bit of fun doing saves just a meter or so from the ground.
 It was a bit like handling a fighter kite, requiring a firm pull just when the nose swung through vertical.